 The process of buying or selling a home involves a lot of details, and a qualified real estate professional fits the bill to guide you through the process.
 It might seem like a great idea for both the buyer and seller of a property to use the same agent or agency.
-If you’re considering this, here are some pros and cons of dual agency when working with a Los Angeles real estate agent.
+If you’re considering this, here are some pros and cons of dual agency when working with a Riverside real estate agent.

 Pro: Full Consent Is Required